 We're Maxam Magnata and Abigail Harris, husband and wife entrepreneurs who fell in love thirty years ago.
 Our gemstone company specialized in delivering fresh innovation to the jewelry trade through the sourcing of the some of world’s most unique stones.
 And our patiently curated portfolio of jewelry-specific domains offers premium online real estate to both the gem & jewelry industry and other industries in search of a highly brandable domain name and distinctive identity.

 As annual exhibitors at the largest jewelry trade show in Las Vegas and the largest gem show in the world (AGTA's Tucson Gem Show), we reveled in offering inspiration to cutting-edge creatives.
 Our jewelry customers have included esteemed award winners, revered industry leaders, and dazzling local artisans.

 Our customers have sent us around the world, getting our hands dirty as we scoured the globe for glistening rocks in far-flung locales.
 Our primary target: rough stones ready to be transformed into delightful gems for our enthusiastic customers.

 Maxam buying rubies in Thailand, mid-1970's

 Maxam started trotting the globe early, taking inspiration from Henry Miller and leaving his studies at UC Berkeley in hopes of becoming a writer.
 Instead, he became a precious gem dealer, specializing in star rubies and alexandrite.

 Later, Maxam traded his precious stone collection for new adventure, selling choice mineral specimens to specialty collectors as he explored the Amazon.

-Meanwhile, Abigail was falling in love with gemstones while taking in the majesty of Yosemite’s granite cliffs and backpacking through the high-country of the Sierra Nevada.
+Meanwhile, Abigail was falling in love with gemstones while taking in the majesty of Yosemite’s granite cliffs and backpacking through the high mountain peaks of the United States.

 Abigail hiking with friends, Glacier National Park, Montana, age 22